 Elective options are vast and include Holocaust, Psychology, Sociology, African American History, Philosophy, Web Design, multiple art options and 12 vocal and instrumental music options.
 Dual enrollment opportunities are also available.

-The high school also offers a full Career Technical Education program with culinary, construction trades, automotive, agricultural education, welding, graphic design, health careers, early childhood education, marketing and engineering technologies programs.
+The high school also offers a full Career Technical Education program with culinary, construction trades, automotive, audio engineering, agriculture and outdoor occupations (FFA), welding, graphic design, health careers, early childhood education, marketing and engineering technologies programs.

 Students get hands-on experience working on the school’s farm and in the on-site restaurant, auto garage, graphics shop and Head Start preschool, and doing construction work in the community.